-5.6 COMPLAINTS
+6.6 Complaints

-If you feel that the Blackmores Group has breached your rights or that you have been subject to detriment, you can contact Edward Forsyth, Group Head of Legal and Compliance.
-Blackmores, edward.forsyth@blackmores.com.au or alternatively lodge a complaint with a regulator (eg ASIC or APRA (or the ATO, if applicable)) for investigation.
+If you feel that the Blackmores Group has breached your rights or that you have been subject to detriment, you can contact David Murray, Compliance Officer david.murray@blackmores.com.auor alternatively lodge a complaint with a regulator (e.g. ASIC or APRA (or the ATO, if applicable)) for investigation.